playerla/flask-socketio-lit-html/README.md

 <div> user 2: <user-item index=2 ></user-item></div>
 ```

 This code represent the idea behind the module, it's not real code, look at app.py for a working example.
+Project may be modeled on [wtforms-alchemy](https://github.com/kvesteri/wtforms-alchemy)

 ## Contribute : Pull requests are welcome !